 Histogram are frequently used in data analyses for visualizing the data.
-Through histogram we can identify the distribution and frequency of the data.
-Histogram divide the continues variable in groups (x axis) and gives the frequency (y-axis) in each group.
+Through histogram, we can identify the distribution and frequency of the data.
+Histogram divide the continues variable into groups (x-axis) and gives the frequency (y-axis) in each group.
 The function that histogram use is

 Adding color and labels in histograms: